Overview – User Group, News, Magazines, Books, Apps, Sites

 The New Machine

-Although the computer was completely self-contained, in order to connect it to a TV you had to have a RF Modulator.
+Although the computer was completely self-contained, in order to connect it to a TV an RF Modulator was needed.
 This little item was a bit of a problem at times.
-Once connected, the Apple would produce color the likes of which the world had not seen to this point.
+Once connected, the Apple would produce color the likes of which the world had not yet seen.